MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ### Q: Can I activate or deactivate Custom API records?

 A: You cannot.
-Although these records have the common **Status** and **Status Reason** fields found on most Microsoft Dataverse entities.
-Setting the values for these fields has no impact on the availability of the Custom API, the request parameters, or the response properties.
+Although these records have the common **Status** and **Status Reason** columns found on most Microsoft Dataverse tables.
+Setting the values for these columns has no impact on the availability of the Custom API, the request parameters, or the response properties.

 ### Q: How can I use my private messages if they are not included in the Web API $metadata service document?

-A: Your private messages will work regardless of whether they are advertised in the Web API [CSDL $metadata document](webapi/web-api-types-operations.md#csdl-metadata-document) or not.
+A: Yes.
+Your private messages will work regardless of whether they are advertised in the Web API [CSDL $metadata document](webapi/web-api-types-operations.md#csdl-metadata-document) or not.
 While you develop your solution, you can leave the `IsPrivate` value set to `false`.
 This way you can refer to the `$metadata` listing and use code generation tools that depend on this data.
 However, you should set the `CustomAPI.IsPrivate` value to `false` before you ship your solution for others to use.
 If you later decide that you wish to support other applications to use the message, you can change the `CustomAPI.IsPrivate` value to `true`.

 More information: [Private Messages](org-service/use-messages.md#private-messages) and [Private messages cannot be used in plug-ins](#private-messages-cannot-be-used-in-plug-ins)